Read Time : 9 Minutes

 Roof Suitability and Complexity

 Not all roofs are structurally sound or optimally oriented for solar.
-Issues such as shading, unusual roof shapes, or old/damaged materials can limit feasibility or increase costs.
-There are various solutions for asbestos roofs, but expect to incur significant additional costs.
+Issues such as shading, unusual roof shapes, or old or damaged materials can limit feasibility or increase costs.
+There are solutions for asbestos roofs, but specialist handling and encapsulation requirements can add substantial cost.

 Long Payback Period